taskctl/taskctl/README.md

 ![Licence](https://img.shields.io/github/license/trntv/wilson)

 Simple modern alternative to GNU Make.
 Wilson allows you to design you development workflow pipelines in nice and neat way in human-readable format (YAML, JSON or TOML).
 Each pipeline composed of tasks or other pipelines and allows them to run in parallel or one-by-one.
-Beside pipelines, each single task can be performed manually or triggered by filesystem watcher.
+Beside pipelines, each single task can be performed manually or triggered by built-in filesystem watcher.

 ## Features
 - Parallel tasks execution